The relative pronouns are:

 • after a noun, to make it clear which person or thing we are talking about:

 the house that Jack built

 an eight-year-old boy who attempted to rob a sweet shop

-• in relative clauses to tell us more about a person or thing:
+• to tell us more about a person or thing: